 For example, you might create a rich data entry form in Silverlight for your project's web front end and reuse the same form inside your desktop app, created using Delphi's VCL or FireMonkey, or using .NET's WinForms.

-»» Silverlight plugins can be created in Visual Studio using C#, Oxygene for .NET and Visual Basic.NET.
+»» Silverlight plugins can be created in Visual Studio using C#, Oxygene for .NET Visual Basic .NET or Swift.

-Also since in version, support for FireMonkey plugins and hosts created in Delphi XE2 or later has been available.
+Also as of that version, support for FireMonkey plugins and hosts created in Delphi XE2 or later has been available.